Sponsored by Stichting J. Gonda Fonds

 The project to complete the bibliography was subsidised by the J. Gonda Foundation of the Royal Netherlands Academy of Sciences and Arts.
-The website is financially supported by the 'Dr. de Cock-Fundatie' of the Friends of the Kern Institute (VVIK).
+The website is financially supported by the ‘Stichting J. Gonda Fonds’ and by the ‘Dr. de Cock-Fundatie’ (accommodated at the Friends of the Kern Institute (VVIK)).

 First release: February 25, 2013